xhf-F/cocoa_des_y3/README.md

 	    ./pt_cfastpt.o \

-[MakefileCosmolike](https://github.com/CosmoLike/cocoa_des_y3/blob/main/interface/MakefileCosmolike) creates a shared dynamical library, as shown below
+[MakefileCosmolike](https://github.com/CosmoLike/cocoa_des_y3/blob/main/interface/MakefileCosmolike) also creates a shared dynamical library that will be loaded from the python likelihood code, as shown below

 	all:  shared
 	shared: cosmolike_des_y3_interface.so